Uncovering What Is Core Sleep: Cycles, Phases, and Needed Amount

 Factors Affecting Core Sleep

-Various internal and external factors can influence core sleep, including both REM and non-REM sleep stages.
+Various internal and external factors can influence core sleep patterns, including both REM and non-REM sleep stages.
 Internal factors encompass physical discomfort, tension, psychological health issues, snoring, and sleep-related ailments.
 External factors include light, jet lag, medications, sleep environment, sleep schedule, caffeine and alcohol consumption, and certain foods.

-By understanding these factors, you can take steps to mitigate their impact and improve your core sleep.
+By your recent sleep patterns and understanding these factors, you can take steps to mitigate their impact and improve your core sleep.

 Sleep hygiene refers to practices and habits that can be adopted to help ensure a good night’s sleep.
 Establishing a consistent sleep routine and environment can have a positive effect on sleep quality, including core sleep.
 This involves going to bed and waking up at the same time each day, abstaining from caffeine and alcohol before bed, avoiding screens before bed, and creating a comfortable sleeping environment to help you fall asleep.